-On March 5, 2024, just days before Starbucks’ Annual General Meeting, a landmark event took place when Starbucks and Workers United (SBWU) announced that it was beginning discussions on a “foundational framework” to reach labour agreements with unionized workers and resolve ongoing litigation.
+On Marzo 5, 2024, just days before Starbucks’ Annual General Meeting, a landmark event took place when Starbucks and Workers United (SBWU) announced that it was beginning discussions on a “foundational framework” to reach labour agreements with unionized workers and resolve ongoing litigation.

 This announcement captured Wall Street’s attention given the far-reaching repercussions for retail labour rights across North America – and it is imperative to note that this agreement was the result of ongoing organizing not only from Starbucks workers but also from investors concerned about how the company’s actions around labour relations could impact long-term value at the company.